strasdat/vviz/README.md

 ## Warning: Development halted

 This project is currently parked - I do not plan to continue development in the short term.
-It is likely I will continue in a year or three - especially if Rust adoption coninues in similar rapid speed.
+It is likely I will continue in a year or three - especially if Rust adoption continues in similar rapid fashin.

 A few challenges I encountered with the current approach: